swissniggi/DBAdmin/README.md

 __2018/09/14__<br />
 Changed the name of the repository from 'DBAdminJS' to 'DBAdmin'.</br>
-The base repository was changed from 'DBAdminPHP' to 'DBAdminOld? accordingly.
+The base repository was changed from 'DBAdminPHP' to 'DBAdminOld' accordingly.